coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ```bash
 pip install pygments
 ```
-Let's see how we can generate them.
+Let's see how we can generate a report.
 For that, we can use one of the previous workflows.
 ```bash
 rule all:
     input: